simco50/CBT-Presentation/CBT_Presentation.md

 note: Before I jump in.
 I recently found out about this open source Python library called Manim.
 It's the library used to make math instructional videos created by Grant Sanderson or his more familiar sounding Youtube channel called 3Blue1Brown.
 I decided to play around with it and I ended up implementing a part of the subdivision algorithms in Python to be able to visualize it.
-I think this library is super cool and the video you see here is just and example I took from YouTube to show you what it can do.
+I think this library is super cool and the video you see here is just an example I took from YouTube to show you what it can do.
-I hope some of the videos throughout the slides will help better understand the algortihms.
+I hope some of the videos throughout the slides will help you better understand the algortihms.

 ---

 ## Skip to the results

-note: So moving on, let's jump into it.
+note: So let's jump into it.
 Like I said, the title of this presentation is quite the mouthful so I'd like to start with a little demo first to give you an idea of what exactly we try to achieve here.

 ---